Collect Your Spare Change

 If you’re planning a once-in-a-lifetime holiday, a wedding, a car or even for a rainy day, a high-interest savings account is a great place to park your money.
 The Tangerine savings account is one of the best and simplest online accounts available because there are no minimums, no service charges, and no monthly account fees — saving you a boatload of money.
 The financial institution also offers a regular, ongoing 0.25% interest rate, but when you open your first Tangerine Savings account, you could earn 2.50%** interest for 5 months*.

 Once you’ve signed up, refer a friend using your Orange Key® and you’ll both earn a $50 bonus.
 Winning!

 If you’ve never worked on Wall Street and the idea of investing seems daunting, consider putting your spare change into an investment account with a robo advisor.
 Unlike a traditional online brokerage, robo advisors use a computer algorithm to manage your portfolio for you, factoring in your investment goals and risk tolerance.
 The benefit of a robo advisor is they’re easy-to-use and come with low fees, and you can set up an automated payment to quickly grow your nest egg.

 Our top choice is Wealthsimple because their fees are reasonable (ranging from 0.4% to 0.5%), they offer unique VIP perks, and they have a broad investment selection, including Halal and socially responsible funds (SRIs) at no extra cost.
-Plus, there’s no minimum account balance required, so if you’re just starting out investing, this is a great option.
-To sweeten the pot, take advantage of of our exclusive offer for Young & Thrifty readers: open and fund a Wealthsimple account with $500 and get a $50 cash bonus!
+Plus, there’s no minimum account balance required, so if you’re just starting out investing, Wealthsimple is a great option.
+Here’s another excellent reason to sign-up: new customers who open and fund a Wealthsimple account with $1,000 will get a $75 cash bonus.
 Then sit back and watch your money grow thanks to the miracle of compound interest!

 Invest with an Online Broker